 Hey there.
 I’m Clint Wesly Williams.
 No, it’s not a typo.
-No, my middle name is not spelled wrong, though Google thinks it is as she constantly asks if I meant “Wesley”.
+My middle name is not spelled wrong, though Google thinks it is as she constantly asks if I meant “Wesley”.
 My mom just wanted my middle name to be different.
 It is, so I decided to embrace it.

 I grew up in East Texas running about in the woods.
 I was fortunate in that regard.
 It allowed me the freedom to explore and just be a kid.

-I grew up a conspiracy theorist, but in a good way.
-I’m pretty cynical and have a true disdain for money, though I realize it is required if you want to survive in the world.
 As a kid, books like The Boxcar Children and My Side of the Mountain fueled my desire to live my life on my own terms, self sufficient, self reliant, and independent.
-I lost faith (though I never really had any) in Capitalism and don’t want to be part of the “matrix” any longer.

 I chased the American dream for half my life.
 Arguably, I caught it.
 I discovered it wasn’t quite the dream that I was sold.
 I decided to do something about it.